A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Introduction

 where $r$ is the rank of the gauge Lie algebra, $E_a$ is the simple root step operator, and $\phi^a$ are complex-valued functions.
 Let

 Then system (\ref{eq1-3}) can be reduced to the following system of nonlinear partial differential equations

-where $K=(K_{ab})$ is the Cartan matrix of a semi-simple Lie algebra, $\{p_j^a\}_{j=1,\cdots, N_a}$ are zeros of $\phi^a$ $(a=1,\cdots, r)$, and $\dd_p$ denotes the Dirac measure concentrated at $p$ in $\R^2$.
+where $K=(K_{ab})$ is the Cartan matrix of a semi-simple Lie algebra, $\{p_j^a\}_{j=1}^{N_a}$ are zeros of $\phi^a$ $(a=1,\cdots, r)$, and $\dd_p$ denotes the Dirac measure concentrated at $p$ in $\R^2$.
 See \cite{Y1} for the derivation of (\ref{eq1-4}) from (\ref{eq1-3}).
-For example, there are three types of Cartan matrix of rank $2$:
+For example, there are three types of Cartan matrices of rank $2$, which correspond to the semi-simple Lie algebras $A_2$, $B_2$ and $G_2$ respectively:

 Let $((K^{-1})_{ab})$ denote the inverse of the matrix $K$.
 Assume that \be \sum_{b=1}^{r}(K^{-1})_{ab}>0, \quad a=1, 2, \cdots, r.\ee A solution $\mathbf{u}=(u_1, \cdots, u_r)$ of \eqref{eq1-4} is called a {\it topological solution} if